Language:

 9. Source Quality Breeding Dogs

 Healthy and happy dogs will promote generations of healthy and happy puppies.
-When sourcing your dog breeds, find reputable breeders that have a clear line of the lineage of their dogs so you have a clear record of their health and behavior.
-Whenever you purchase a dog for breeding, you have to make sure that you’re purchasing breeding rights as well, which legally allows you to breed.
+When sourcing your dog breeds, find reputable breeders with a clear line of the lineage of their dogs so you have a clear record of their health and behaviour.

 10. Choose Your Business Structure